lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/styles.md

 There are some important caveats though:

-*  The [ShadyCSS polyfill](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) doesn't support external style sheets.
+*  The <a href="https://github.com/webcomponents/shadycss/blob/master/README.md#limitations" target="_blank" rel="noopener">ShadyCSS polyfill</a> doesn't support external style sheets.

 *   External styles can cause a flash-of-unstyled-content (FOUC) while they load.